kmurata798/Core-Git-Branching/README.md

 ### Oh no!
 Fix typos

 Sometimes your team will need to make changes to the existing published version of a product.
+It's important to remove typos from the currently published project.
+This is a Hot Fix

+Check the current version of the project for typos.

 - `checkout` master branch
 - Edit text to fix typos